-- (i) urge the Joint Admissions and Matriculation Board to rethink and allow its result to be valid for at least 3 (three) year and conduct the entry exams at least twice annually; - (ii) also urge the Federal Minister of Education to put mechanisms in place to ensure that this resolutions executed.
+- (i) urge the Joint Admissions and Matriculation Board to extend the validity of its Unified Tertiary Matriculation Examination (UTME) result to be valid for at least three (3) years and conduct the exams twice annually; - (ii) also urge the Federal Minister of Education to put mechanisms in place to ensure that this resolutions executed (Hon.
+Akintunde Rotimi Oluwaseun Ikole/Oye Federal Constituency).